dileine/countries-app/README.md

 A React application that allows users to view all countries, search by name, and filter by region.

 #DEMO
-You can vivit the website [here](https://dileine.github.io/countries-app/)
+You can visit the website [here](https://dileine.github.io/countries-app/)

 ## Features